Bixabeel/qr-music-menu/README.md

 # qr-music-menu
-Send ur music to the queue
+Send Ur Music To The Queue